 While technology has given precious metals a foothold in new devices and industrial applications, a by-product of this technology is muscling in on the investment value of precious metals – digital currencies.

 Bitcoin, Ethereum and a host of other digital forms of payment are all cryptocurrencies.
 They exist entirely digitally and are not a fiat currency issued by a government like the Dollar, Sterling, Euro or Yen.
 The key differentiating factor between cryptocurrencies and fiat currencies is that the former does not rely on a central bank or single administrator overseeing the currency.
 Instead, it uses complex algorithms to create a decentralized digital ledger system that holds all the transactional information about the currency within it.
-This democratisation of currency was bitcoin’s central ethos when an anonymous person or group developed it in 2008.
+This ‘democratization of currency was bitcoin’s central ethos when an anonymous person or group developed it in 2008.

 The value of cryptocurrencies has swung wildly since they came into use.
 Bitcoin is the most popular but has been subject to erratic surges and plunges in value over the years.
 Throughout the COVID-19 pandemic, it has been on the rise but interspersed with sudden dips and equally quick increases.
 At the start of 2021, a Bitcoin was worth around $40,000.
 It added another 50% over the course of several months and then lost all those gains in the space of about a week.
 The most recent price slump was in May 2020 (which similarly affected the value of other digital currencies).
 This was prompted by a crackdown on cryptocurrency mining and trading activities in China, the country with the most mining activity.

-The Chinese government’s concerns are bound up in increasing speculation (which propels the value to such highs and lows) and the use of unregulated digital currencies for black-market and illegal payments and trades.
+The Chinese government concerns are bound up in increasing speculation (which propels the value to such highs and lows) and the use of unregulated digital currencies for black-market and illegal payments and trades.
 The technology that enabled unregulated currencies to develop and thrive is now under the most scrutiny by governments and regulators.
 It has also created an environmental threat because cryptocurrencies need so much computing power.

-149 Terawatts of power and growing
+149 Terrawatts of Power and Growing

 Bitcoins are created through a process called mining.
 This involves an army of high-powered computers (nodes) working on a complex maths problem.
 The volume of computing power now required is so vast its combined electricity usage is greater than the entire country of Pakistan.
 Environmental advocates are calling into question the sustainability of cryptocurrencies.
 Energy consumption is becoming a genuine risk to the value of cryptocurrencies, alongside the hazards of a lack of regulation.

-The future of investments
+The Future of Investments

 Digital investments are still in their infancy.
 Gold and silver have been mined for centuries, while bitcoin has been mined for just a decade.
 Both have their place in the armour of investments, satisfying risk-averse safe-haven investors (precious metals) and risk-taking speculators (digital currencies).